2sic/2sxc-docs/2sxc Docs Generator/net-code/data-sources/custom/tutorial-basic/configurable.md

       // This will place the token to be resolved into the variable
       // The tokens will be resolved before use
       // The following token means:
-      // - Try to use the configured value from the setting on this data-source in the visual query
+      // - Try to use the configured value from the setting on this data-source in the VisualQuery
       // - if there is none, just use the value "Today" ConfigMask(DesiredDateKey, "[Settings:DesiredDate||Today]");